 He explained that it turns out, these comic pictures have long since become in the space of the former Soviet Union cult objects for those who are nostalgic for the pioneer childhood that took place in the 1980s.
 With all this, the number of well-preserved Donalds is not so great - he showed on the computer pictures for sale, which were clearly not the "ideal of ideals".
 Apparently, crumpled and discarded, and then picked up and smoothed, sometimes quite severely torn, they were nevertheless offered for considerable money.
 The guy said that in Moscow the prices for these inserts rushed vertically upward, and, as the interlocutor explained to him at the other end of the web, sometimes you have to go through the whole city to see a semi-torn Donald on arrival, for which you are asked to pay as much as fifty dollars.

 The young leader of the radio fans` section immediately warned that he would not pay such money for the inserts.
-It was decided to sell him all of them for very low price, while keeping for myself a dozen Donalds from that collection.
-The young man was sympathetic to my desire to keep some pictures for my memory, the transaction took place, and he was clearly pleased with it.
+I decided to sell him all of them for very low price, while keeping for myself a dozen Donalds from that collection.
+The young man was sympathetic to my wish to keep some pictures for my memory, the transaction took place, and he was clearly pleased with it.
 It is not known for which price he resold the comic pictures to the Moscow buyer, but I think the collector from Moscow did not miss his profit and offered them on the same forum for the same fifty dollars that caused him so much bitterness.
 Today, some Donalds cost $200, and, most likely, this is far from their last price.

 The release of that legendary chewing gum stopped around the beginning of the 1990s, and therefore there is no reason to believe that the inserts which have survived since then will not go up.
 Judging the speed with which their price is rising, someday the reality will be a thousand dollars apiece.
 It seems that the strings touched by the silent and immobile Disney heroes playing the static pantomime were rather sensitive ones.
 And surely you can pay any money for the happiness of hearing the melody that they extracted in the children`s hearts in that terrible time.